In this section

 - Shopping & Souvenirs

-Huntly is one of the area’s largest towns and is home to some of the region’s greatest tourist attractions including the ruins of Huntly Castle.
-The castle, in its heyday, was the majestic home to one of the county’s most prominent Catholic’s, the Earls of Huntly.
+Huntly and its surroundings are bursting at the seams with history.
+The ruins of Huntly Castle, was the majestic home to one of the county’s most prominent Catholic’s, the Earls of Huntly.
 With a long history of prestige, the castle provided shelter to important figures including Robert the Bruce.

 The Glendronanch Distillery, which has been creating the finest Scottish malts for 200 years, can also be found in the town as can the Duncan Taylor specialised whisky shop.